pumpncode/ai-flags/static/setups/openai-text-davinci-003/openai-code-davinci-002/1/2/egy/description.md

-The flag of Egypt has a 1:2 aspect ratio and is composed of three equal horizontal stripes in the colors red, white, and black.
-There is a gold Egyptian Eagle of Saladin in the center of the white stripe.
+The flag of Egypt is a horizontal tricolor of red, white, and black with the national emblem (eagle and shield) in the center.
+The aspect ratio is 1:2.